 And as you can clearly see, in changing our aperture, our background exposure changed.

-So back to those two truisms about flash, but this time in regard to using TTL flash as I had in this sequence.
+So back to those two axioms about flash, but this time in regard to using TTL flash exposure as I had in this sequence.

-And my sincere belief with this is that if we can completely understand how flash and ambient exposures inter-relate, we will … well, we will have exactly that .. complete understanding of how flash and ambient exposures inter-relate. :^)
+My sincere belief with this is that if we can completely understand how flash and ambient exposures inter-relate, we will … well, we will have exactly that .. complete understanding of how flash and ambient exposures inter-relate.